-Shading represents inverse video on the terminal's screen.
-In addition, it is used to emphasize key portions of an example.
+Shading represents the terminal's screen or key portions of an example.

 The symbol may be used to indicate a key on the terminal's keyboard.
-For example, (RETURN) indicates the carriage return key.
+For example, RETURN indicates the carriage return key.

+CONTROL char

-(CONTROL) char Control characters are indicated by (CONTROL) followed by the character.
-For example, (CONTROL) Y means the user presses the control key and the character Y simultaneously.
+Control characters are indicated by CONTROL followed by the character.
+For example, CONTROL Y means the user presses the control key and the character Y simultaneously.